 We primarily do this by funding research in universities, hospitals and with other partners, including industry.

 In general, we only fund research with Principal Investigators who have qualified with an MD (medical doctors) or a PhD and have an established research programme in a recognised academic or medical institution.
-Our priority is to work with the most experienced and knowledgeable researchers in PHTS regardless of their geographical location.
+Our priority is to work with the most innovative and knowledgeable researchers in PHTS regardless of their geographical location.

 We follow a formal review process.
 Before a decision is made to fund any research, its scientific value is assessed both by external experts (peer review) and our own Scientific Advisory Board.
 Both these groups work independently of PTEN Research to ensure we work objectively and make sure our funding is put to the best possible use.

 As a condition of any funding made by PTEN Research, the information has to be published.
 This ensures all researchers and ultimately, people with PHTS, can benefit from the work that we fund.

 We are committed to funding the most valuable scientific research with the best scientists from around the world, and so we do not have any geographical restrictions.
 We are currently funding research projects in the UK, USA, Australia, across the EU (including Netherlands and Spain) and Turkey.
 We of course welcome applications for funding from UK researchers and institutions, including applications to run clinical trials in PHTS.